 No city can do without a depot.
 Depots are warehouses where adventurers can safely store their hard-earned items.
 They typically look like large multi-storey buildings filled with many individual booths where characters can access their lockers.
 You can usually find depots in a central city district.
 Depots are protection zones where characters cannot fight each other, so they are popular places that are often crowded.

 - Inbox: If you have received any parcels or letters lately, they will arrive here.
-Also, if you have lost a house, all items that can be carried will be transferred to the depot of the city to which the house belonged.
-Further, all items you have bought via the market will arrive in your inbox.
+Also, if you have lost a house, all items that can be carried will be transferred to your inbox.
+Further, all items you have bought via the Market will arrive in your inbox.

 - Post Offices